Skip to main content

 National Institute of Food and Agriculture, and Association of Public and Land-grant Universities Memorial Lecture Series

-We are seeking an insightful topic and a dynamic speaker, who can provoke discussion among meeting participants and prepare a formal lecture to be presented at the APLU Annual Meeting in Denver, CO, November 6-8, 2022.
-While we seek recommendations from those within the Land-Grant University System, we also would encourage you to share this memorandum with colleagues outside of the research, education, and extension system, including stakeholders, foundations, public interest groups, or international organizations.
+We are seeking an insightful topic and a dynamic speaker, who can provoke discussion among meeting participants and prepare a formal lecture to be presented prior to the APLU annual meeting on November 12-14 in Seattle, Washington.
+While we seek recommendations from those within the Land-grant University system, we also would encourage you to share this memorandum with colleagues outside of the research, education, and extension system, including stakeholders, foundations, public interest groups, or international organizations.
 Nominations are encouraged from all sources.

 Recommendations should include the name of the nominee, title, address, telephone number, e-mail address and topic that could be discussed.
-Please submit your potential topic and/or presenter on or before July 29, 2022.
-Recommendations should be forwarded electronically to Davida Vanderpuye Tengey.
-A committee will review submissions and narrow the scope of the recommendations in order to make a final decision.
+Please submit your potential topic and/or presenter on or before July 31, 2023.
+Recommendations should be forwarded submitted electronically using this form.
+A committee will review submissions and narrow the scope of the recommendations to make a final decision.

 NIFA/APLU Memorial Lecture Series History